junior-devleague/caesar-cipher-shifter/README.md

 ## Your Challenge

 Part 1:
- 1. Write out the logic of what we need the program to do
+ 1. Write out the logic of what we need the program to do and define the followinf functions (getMode, getMessage, getEncrypt, runCipher)
  2. The first coding we need to do is define our alphabet as a variable key by setting symbol = "abcdefghijklmnopqrstuvwxyz"
- 3. We will need to come back and define some variables here as we go.
+ 3. You may need to come back and define some variables here as we go.
- 4. Create your first function to start asking user for the message they want to encrypt
  5. Inside your function create a while loop to ask if the user would like to encrypt or decrypt

 Part 2:
+1. Create a function called getMessage to ask the user for their message
+2. How can we do some error checking to make sure the user enters a valid message?

+Part 3:
- 1. Create a function called getencrypt
+ 1. Create a function called getEncrypt
  2. You will need to define your 3 global variables first
  3. Ask the user for the key (or the shift) they want to use
  4. In an if statement, define the key.
 It should be a number from 1-26 right?